Sun Yee On: 1980s spill

+Historical Assessment

+Heung Wah-yim remains a controversial figure in Hong Kong's social history.
+Some view him as a symbol of the alleged infiltration of triad influence into upper echelons of business and society; others see him as a man wrongly accused, who ultimately overcame a miscarriage of justice to become a successful businessman and philanthropist.
+The development of his children in fields as diverse as law and luxury goods adds contemporary layers to his legendary life.
+His appeal case—The Queen v Chan Kai & Others—remains an important reference precedent in Hong Kong for evidence law and the prosecution of organised crime.

 2000s

-The triad operates several vice establishments in Tsim Sha Tsui and Yau Ma Tei, or at least did in November 2010 when a 29-year-old alleged office-bearer or "red pole" of the triad, named "Sai B" Chan, was arrested for vice offences and money laundering.
+The triad operates several vice establishments in Tsim Sha Tsui and Yau Ma Tei, or at least did in November 2010 when a 29-year-old alleged office-bearer or "red pole" of the triad, named "Sai B" Chan, was arrested for triad offences and money laundering.

 Lee Tai-lung (李泰龍), a Sun Yee On boss in Tsim Sha Tsui, was murdered in front of the Kowloon Shangri-La hotel on 4 August 2009 by members of the Wo Shing Wo gang.
 It was supposedly a revenge attack ordered by Leung Kwok-chung, a senior member of a Wo Shing Wo crew in Tai Kok Tsui who was injured by Lee during a bar fight in July 2006 in Prat Avenue.
 Following Lee's death, three of his former followers stepped in to defend his lucrative entertainment empire from other triads.
 In 2011(?), Lee's three followers were tracked by "Ko Tat", another "red pole" in Wan Chai, who failed to spread his influence across the harbour.
 Tai Hau, leader of another Sun Yee On faction active in Tuen Mun, tried to encroach upon Lee's West Kowloon and Tsim Sha Tsui operations.
 His attempts were thwarted by an undercover police operation, as a result of which 222 people were arrested in January 2012.
 The Organised Crime and Triad Bureau suspects that "Ko Chun" may be the latest kingpin of Lee's original turf.

 On 22 March 2012, police arrested 102 members of Sun Yee On in Shenzhen, China.